dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/features.md

 ## EF 6.3 on .NET Core

 We understand that many existing applications use previous versions of EF, and that porting them to EF Core only to take advantage of .NET Core can sometimes require a significant effort.
-For that reason, we have enabled the newewst version of EF 6 to run on .NET Core 3.0.
+For that reason, we have enabled the newest version of EF 6 to run on .NET Core 3.0.
 There are some limitations, for example:
 - New providers are required to work on .NET Core
 - Spatial support with SQL Server won't be enabled